carpentries-incubator/gap-lesson/discussion.md

 suggests how to cite GAP, and the function [**`Cite`**](http://www.gap-system.org/Manuals/doc/ref/chap76.html#X79637D9A7B1AD7F7) will help to generate citation sample for precisely the same version of GAP that is used.

+* TODO: GAP packages

+## Tips and tricks

+* TODO: how to start GAP with a shell script and supply arguments